iChocoMC/QSidebar/README.md

 # QScoreboard
-A basic scoreboard plugin using NMS
+A basic scoreboard plugin using NMS and bukkit api